AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md

 ## Video walk-through

 View the following video to learn how to create a report.
-This video was recorded in `Workfront Classic`.
-However, the content also applies to `the new Workfront experience`.
+This video was recorded in Workfront Classic.
+However, the content also applies to the new Workfront experience.

 [ ![](assets/video-walk-through--350x197.png)](https://workfront-video.wistia.com/medias/45jffmll62)